sikora-scientific-instrumentation/cold_stage_4/documentation/getting_started.md

 ![Fig.3 - Main control panel](images/3_control_panel_main.png "Fig.3 - Main control panel")

-The main control-panel will open and appear and appear as in Fig.3.
+The main control-panel will open and appear and appear as in Fig.3 above.
 On the left are the controls, and on the right is the temperature time-series plot.

 The main readouts are in the top-left of the control panel.
 In red at the top is the most recent primary temperature reading (deg C).
 Under this are the most recent secondary temperature reading (deg C), cooling loop flow rate (litres/minute), the mode indicator and the logging indicator.